nicolasfguillaume/Strategic-Business-Analytics-with-R/module4.md

 ## 414 81.97309       81      0   0.9730926
 ```

-### Question 1
+### Questions

-If instead of considering the effects significant when the p-value is smaller than 0.05 (as during the videos), we set the threshold of significance to 0.01, which one of the following is correct?
+1/ If instead of considering the effects significant when the p-value is smaller than 0.05 (as during the videos), we set the threshold of significance to 0.01, which one of the following is correct?

 ```r
 summary(survreg)